Building a company worth working at

 Delivering information through an internal portal site “Together, we are building a company worth working at”

-The Haseko Group operates an internal portal site, “Together, we’re building a company worth working at,” to deliver more information aimed at promoting the active participation of female staff.
-The site features role models that represent different working styles, introduces the systems concerning childbirth, parenting, nursing care, etc., and covers various other career support information, while also serving as a forum for sharing opinions.
-On the site, we also communicate messages from the Group’s senior management.
+The Haseko Group operates an internal portal site, “Together, we’re building a company worth working at,” to deliver more information aimed at promoting D&I. In addition to messages from the Group’s senior management, it also introduces role models that represent different work styles, introduces the systems concerning childbirth, parenting, nursing care, etc., and covers various other career support information, while also serving as a forum for sharing opinions.
+Through this website, we are helping to “create a workplace environment where women can enjoy a long career” by primarily employee-led efforts.

 Related information